Chart Color Schemes

 Age

-Corinda's median age exceeds the national pattern
+Corinda's population is slightly older than the national pattern